 OSTC Police Pathway (Level 3)

-If you're a high school student and thinking about a career in the Police, this course is a great option.
+If you're thinking about a career in the Police, this course is a great option.
 Designed by the New Zealand Police for secondary school students, this course will be taught via classroom sessions, guest presentations and practical experiences.

 Domestic